preset/website/content/docs/concepts/hooks.md

 Hooks are methods called at certain points of the execution of a preset.
 They can run arbitrary code, and are given the current context object.

+Most of the time, you won't need them at all, but they are here if you need them, just in case.

 ## Preset hooks

 ### `before` and `beforeEach`